AleDel/Spout-numpy/README.md

 * the numpy array need be 3 dimensions

 ## Installation
-* Change includes: python, numpy and pybind11
+* Change includes: python, numpy and pybind11 (Property Manager windows in visualstudio)
 * Compile, copy 'spout.pyd' to accessible folder